tugberkugurlu/go-bloggy/web/posts/2020/2020-09-25_19-18-00_redis-cluster-benefits-of-sharding-and-how-it-works.md

 </p>

 <p>
-I am aware that there are still further unknowns in terms of how clients interact with a Redis cluster setup, how resharding works in practice, etc. However, this post is already too long (there you go, my excuse!) and I hope to cover those in the upcoming posts one by one.
+I am aware that there are still further unknowns in terms of how to actually initialize a Redis cluster setup from scratch, details of how clients interact with a Redis cluster setup, how maintenance/operational side of the cluster setup actually works (e.g. resharding), etc. However, this post is already too long (there you go, my excuse!), and I hope to cover those in the upcoming posts one by one.
 If you have any specific areas that you are wondering about Redis Cluster, drop a comment below and I will try to cover them (if I have any experience about those areas).
 </p>

 <h2 href="#resources">Resources</a>

 <ul>
-<li><a href=""></a></li>

 <li><a href="https://redis.io/topics/cluster-spec">Redis Cluster Specification</a></li>
 <li><a href="https://redis.io/topics/cluster-tutorial">Redis cluster tutorial</a></li>
 <li><a href="https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/scaling-redis-cluster-mode-enabled.html">Elasticache: Scaling Clusters in Redis (Cluster Mode Enabled)</a></li>